AlineQuadros/blog/_posts/2012-05-11-my-life-as-an-ecologist-and-researcher.md

 **Ecologists** want to understand how all the living things (animals, plants, microorganisms..) are affected and affect the environment that surrounds them. **Quantitative ecologists**, as you might have guessed, do that using tons of biological data, modelling tools and statistics.

  <span class="spoiler">Although it's not part of an ecologist's job, I've discovered and described a new species of woodlice when I was a master student.
 The species is called *Alboscia itapuensis* </span>

+Teaching and mentoring students has been an important part of my career and it